reapp/new-site/source/start/start.md

 ### Your First App

-There are a number of pieces we've included in a reapp.
-Let's explore a few of them in order of when you'll encounter them in your codebase.
-Think of this as a tour of a reapp app, giving an introduction to packages as we encounter them.
+There are a number of pieces we've included in a reapp app.
+Let's explore a few of them in the most likely order of encountering them in your codebase.
+Think of this as a tour of a reapp app, introducing each package as we encounter them.

 You can check out the [reapp project on Github](https://github.com/reapp) for more info.